The dos and don'ts of getting a mortgage pre-approval

 Getting a mortgage is a financially sensitive time; it’s important to avoid any major decisions that could change your profile as a borrower.
 This could void the pre-approval you previously received from your lender.

-Here are four rules that, if you stick to them, will help you achieve pre-approval success.
+Here are five rules that, if you stick to them, will help you achieve pre-approval success.

 1. Don’t get pre-approved over your budget